Protests over killing of Bru woman stalls repatriation

 Mizoram Bru Indigenous Democratic Movement leader Phillip Apeto had said they were not satisfied with the rehabilitation package and a district council for the Brus under the sixth schedule of the constitution must be created.
 A memorandum submitted by three Bru organisations to Mizoram Home Minister Lalchamliana last week expressed fear that Bru community would lose their identity if they return to Mizoram in the present situation.

-The vexed Bru problem started when the Bru people, spearheaded by an organisation, Bru National Union, demanded a separate autonomous district council by carving out areas of western Mizoram adjoining Bangladesh and Tripura in September, 1997.
+The vexed Bru problem started when the Bru people, spearheaded by an organization, Bru National Union, demanded a separate autonomous district council by carving out areas of western Mizoram adjoining Bangladesh and Tripura in September 1997.
 The situation was aggravated by the murder of a forest guard in the Dampa Tiger Reserve in western Mizoram by Bru National Liberation Front insurgents on October 21, 1997.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)